What is a conference call?

 Use a good microphone

 Nothing can be more frustrating than participating in a long call with a person whom you cannot understand – especially when it’s a call with a lot of people in it.
-Ahead of time, be sure to get a good microphone; good models are cheap and easy to acquire.
+Prior to such calls, ensure you have a high-quality microphone; affordable, readily available options.
 If it’s a professional setting, poor microphone quality is no excuse.
 It will come across to clients as unprofessional and colleagues as grating.

 Do it in a quiet place